polkadot-fellows/Evaluations/evidence/kianenigma/0002-2024-12-retention-rank-4.md

 - Comment(s):
 Being in a position of leadership within both Parity and the ecosystem, I want to acknowledge that some of the work that I named above is achieved with the help of other individuals, and I played the role of a mentor/coordinator.
 I am grateful to work with all of the with other Parity employees and Fellowship members, for example @ggwpez to name one.
 - I will strive to improve my voting rate, and apply for a promotion to Rank 5 in June 2025.
 I will still retain my part time salary only.
-My main intention to promote myself would be to eligible to vote on more proposals, and remove the burdeon on the current rank 5+ members for promotions to rank 3+, and so on.
+My main intention to promote myself would be to eligible to vote on more proposals, and remove the burden on the current rank 5+ members for promotions to rank 3+, and so on.